Offline AI: How Private, On-Device AI Works

 Offline AI vs Cloud AI: Performance, Cost, and Limitations

-• Offline AI, often running on local or edge devices, processes data directly on-premises, reducing the delay caused by network transmission and keeping sensitive trading signals private.
+- Offline AI, often running on local or edge devices, processes data directly on-premises, reducing the delay caused by network transmission and keeping sensitive data private.

-• Cloud AI relies on remote servers to perform calculations, enabling complex models and real-time backtesting that may be infeasible on local hardware.
+- Cloud AI relies on remote servers to perform calculations, enabling complex models and large-scale retraining that may be infeasible on local hardware.

 Limitations: Offline AI may struggle with large-scale model training and frequent updates, leading to reduced accuracy over time.

-Cloud AI introduces dependency on network reliability and potential exposure of sensitive trading data.
+Cloud AI introduces dependency on network reliability and potential exposure of sensitive data.

 Key subpoints: